hayekw/acegf-ietf-draft/draft-wang-acegf-protocol.md

 ~~~

-Implementations that claim conformance to the ACEGF Cryptocurrency Wallet
+Implementations that claim conformance to the ACE-GF Cryptocurrency Wallet
 Application Profile SHOULD produce identical results for the test vectors
 defined in this section when provided with the same input parameters.